guoyingtao/Mantis/README.md

 # Mantis

-   Mantis is a swift 4.2 library that allow to expand an interface to crop photos It mimics almost the main interaction of Photos.app of iOS device.
+   Mantis is a swift 4.2 library that mimics almost most interactions of Photos.app of iOS device.
+You can use CropViewController with default icons or you can also add your own buttons under customized mode.
 This project is inspired by [IGRPhotoTweaks](https://github.com/IGRSoft/IGRPhotoTweaks) and [TOCropViewController](https://github.com/TimOliver/TOCropViewController)

 <p align="center">